 5) 22.7% of High School Students Drank in Past 30 Days

 The national Youth Risk Behavior Survey concluded that within the past 30 days of the survey taking place, 22.7% of high school students surveyed reported they had at least one alcoholic drink.
 As underage alcohol misuse statistics show, those that choose to drink underage are more likely to experience memory issues, mental development stagnation, and problems at school.

 6) There Were 1,022 Alcohol-Related Teen Crashed In N.C. in 2022

 According to NCDOT’s North Carolina 2022 Traffic Crash Facts report, there were more than 1,000 alcohol-related teen crashes in 2022 alone.
 Among these crashes, 16 teens lost their lives and 484 were injured.

 It’s important to talk to your teen about the dangers of underage drinking and driving — their life can depend on it.
 Encourage your child to reach out to you for a ride with the “Text X Plan.”
 If your child finds themselves in an uncomfortable situation can text you with a simple “X,” to alert you to come get them, no questions asked.

 Parents Play a Part in Lowering Teenage Alcohol Misuse Statistics

 Talk it Out NC encourages parents to Start the Conversation with their children about underage drinking.
-By Taking the Pledge with their children, parents and guardians affirm their commitment to ending underage drinking.
-Starting with their immediate family, parents can contribute to lowering teenage alcohol misuse rates by keeping their kids aware of the dangers and empowered with the knowledge of healthy choices.
+By parents Taking the Pledge with their children, they affirm their commitment to ending underage drinking.
+Starting with their immediate family, parents can contribute to lowering the teenage alcohol misuse statistics by keeping their kids aware of the dangers and empowered with the knowledge of healthy choices.

 The sooner children and teens are educated about the dangers of underage drinking, the better chances they stand in resisting peer pressure, engaging in risky behavior, and developing issues with alcohol misuse later in life.